exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 But any Byzantine node could step out from deterministic algorithm and change signature of anchoring transaction.
 Thus it creates transaction with the same anchor hash (the same data-output) but another tx-id and spread it to the bitcoin network.
-Such byzantine transactions make a
+Such non-standard transactions make a
 problem: we want to build new anchoring transaction even if previous is still not included in any bitcoin block.
-But previous transaction could be substituted by byzantine one with another tx-id.
+But previous transaction could be substituted by non-standard one with another tx-id.
 That makes all later (already created) anchoring transactions useless.

 To handle this problem, the process of selecting appropriate previous